- £399 per week

 Heating: Gas central heating.

 Notes: No unaccompanied teenagers.
-Towels are provided.
+Towels are not provided due to covid19 restrictions.
 Unlimited WiFi available free of charge.
 No smoking at this property.
 A highchair is available.

 Ideal seaside place to take your dog.
 Loved the Abbey and the little brewery behind it.